-This recent incident is a reminder of the danger that are supply chain attacks.
-Cyber criminals took advantage of an essential piece of infrastructure to reach and impact a potentially large number of users.
+This recent incident is a reminder of the danger that is supply chain attacks.
+Cybercriminals took advantage of an essential piece of infrastructure to reach and impact a potentially large number of users.

 Although no one wants to see this situation happen again, it could happen to any tech company, unfortunately.
 This is why situations like these prompt us to look at our own security habits, both as individual users and as employees and companies, and see how we can contribute to our overall safety.

 Did you know about this security incident?
 What questions did it trigger for you?
 (Maybe we can help with some additional answers.)

 I started having issues with CCleaner back in 2016, a site that I stream TV, Movies from that I just posted about seems to be someones test ground for Malware.
 I got fake CC and Flash, Win, other Update notices that took you to site that looked real but I know were loaded with malware.
 That same site uses Facebook plugins to access your system take control I suggest taking a good look at them.
 G

 Defragment your hard disk drive – As a PC user, you have to know the defragmentation.
 The mouse’s motion is

 translated through a cursor that is certainly displayed on the pc screen.

 The dll error arises like a result in the dll file failing to communicate

 a selected command which will enable a certain program to open.